davelunt/NemaTree/README.md

 ### Common problems

-    - using .fasta not .fas
     - wrong capitalisation of the samples file name
     - spaces in filename, use_underscore_instead
-    - wrong location (must be in `/resources/samples/`)
     - failure to install the environment with conda/mamba
         - try `mamba env create -f envs/environment.yaml`
     - failure to activate the environment